codingforpleasure/customized-workspace/Ubuntu/useful-resources/scss.md

 other file holds all fonts of our app, this way we make **our code more madular and more maintainable**, for exampele

-The underscore tells Scss that the file is a partial and that it should not be compiled to CSS.
+The underscore tells Scss that the file is a partial and that it should not be compiled to CSS. it's recommended to define a new directory for your partials called: **partials**

 File: **_fonts.scss**: